| ~

 If you prefer to make your angel look as though it's flying over you, tie the cord around the 'neck' before adding the wings.
 This will make the angel tilt forward when it's hanging.

 4. Make sure to spray the entire Angel with Clear Polyurethane to preserve it.
+This is another fun craft to do with children!
+Just have the metallic spray painted items ready to go ahead of time.

 ~ PineConeLady's Favorite Thanksgiving Pinecone Turkey ~